npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 1. What is geothermal energy and how is it being used?
 2. Divide India into major physiographic regions and describe any one of them.
 ## Rajasthan Geography

+### 2025
+1. Mark the following Conservation Reserves on given outline map of Rajasthan :
+	1. (A) Sorsan
+	2. (B) Akhargaon
+	3. (C) Gogelao
+	4. (D) Jod Beed Goadwale
+2. Write name of any four waterfalls located between Chittorgarh and Kota.
+3. Explain 'Sacred Groves' of Rajasthan.
+4. Discuss the "Integrated Clean Energy Policy – 2024" of Rajasthan.

+Describe habitat, economy and society of the Saharia tribe in Rajasthan and discuss the government's policies for the upliftment of Saharia tribe.
 ### 2023
 1. Sabarmati river flows in which districts of Rajasthan?
 Name its tributaries.
 2. Name the major rock phosphate producing areas of Rajasthan and mention its use.